guruprasad-pv/SampleSpringBoot/README.md

 # Sample Spring Boot Project

+Note this repository is also synched with Travis CI

 ## The Application
 Small Java application that registers for a Java meet up.
 The registrations are stored in memory HSQL database.